How safe is Your Backyard?

 - Small pets can be injured and even killed by over enthusiastic and unsupervised children.
 Again, yes it happens.

-- Finally, no matter how safe you keep your yard, it doesn’t matter if your kids forget to close and latch the gate.
+- Finally, no matter how safe you keep your yard, it doesn’t matter if children forget to close and latch the gate.

 This isn’t a complete list of the potential dangers in the backyard jungle but hopefully we’ve got you thinking about pet proofing your property.
 Feel free to call us or contact through our web site or face book with any questions.